Penetration Testing 101: A Guide to Testing Types, Processes, and Costs

 An internal pen test is similar to a white box test.
 During an internal pen test, the pen tester is given a great deal of specific information about the environment they are assessing, i.e. IP addresses, network infrastructure schematics, and protocols used plus source code.

-You can also request pen testers with expertise in specific attack methods if you believe your company is particularly vulnerable.
+You can also request pen testers with expertise in specific ethical hacking methods if you believe your company is particularly vulnerable.
 Here are a few penetration test examples:

 - Application tests, including mobile, software, and web applications.

 - Network tests, including routing issues, firewalls, port scanning, FTP, and secure sockets.